We have already reviewed the best ski hotels in Europe. Many of the best ski hotels in Europe are situated in Austria.

 My next best ski hotel in the Alps, which is particularly good for early and late season snow is Das Central luxury ski hotel in Sölden.
 The town of Sölden is not nearly as pretty as Lech or Gstaad, but once you get out of the main street, you will discover mountain streams and pretty fields which look like they are straight out of “Heidi”.

 At 1368m of altitude, this snowsure resort does not hold onto the snow for as long as Lech.
 When we went there in April, the valley floor had no snow whatsoever, but there was plenty of snow on the higher slopes which are just a short gondola ride away.
 This is one of Austria’s largest glacier areas.
-Rettenbach Glacier and Tiefenbach Glacier feature perfectly groomed slopes surrounded by the stunning Alpine scenery and reaching up to an incredible 3340 metres above sea level.
+Rettenbach Glacier and Tiefenbach Glacier feature perfectly groomed slopes surrounded by the stunning Alpine scenery and reaching up to an incredible 3340 meters above sea level.
 The season here begins as early as September and extends all the way through until May.

 The only place to stay in Solden is the 5 star Das Central hotel which sits up a side street from the main drag and is a large and beautifully refurbished luxury hotel.
 Our tip is to request one of their refurbished rooms which face the front of the hotel.
 These rooms are south facing and offer sunshine which streams in through the floor to ceiling windows throughout the day.
 The decor is modern pine with swish bathrooms and superbly comfortable beds.
 This hotel encourages families and rewards little ones with fun touches like a furry bedtime chicken at turndown.

 The food here is amazing, both in the main restaurant and their specialist restaurant, the Ötztaler Stube which offers some of the best food in the Alps.
-Even better, Das Central is a surprisingly affordable 5-star ski hotel (book outside the main season for excellent rates) and is definitely a luxury travel diary favourite.
+Even better, Das Central is a surprisingly affordable 5-star ski hotel (book outside the main season for excellent rates) and is definitely a luxury travel diary favorite.

-Das Central In Sölden is a member of our Near Far Collection which means that when you can book a room via our luxury travel concierge you get brilliant extra benefits at no extra cost.
+Das Central In Sölden is a member of our Near Far Collection which means that when you can book a room via our luxury travel concierge you get brilliant extra benefits at no cost.
 Our exclusive benefits at Das Central In Sölden are free parking (in the underground car park), room upgrade (if available), 35€ SPA voucher per room, early check-in & late check-out (if available).

 6. Arlberg 1800